knative/docs/docs/eventing/sinks/README.md

 When you create an event source, you can specify a _sink_ where events are sent to from the source.
 A sink is an _Addressable_ or a _Callable_ resource that can receive incoming events from other resources.
 Knative Services, Channels, and Brokers are all examples of sinks.

-Addressable objects
-:   Addressable objects receive and acknowledge an event delivered over HTTP to an address defined in their `status.address.url` field.
+Addressable objects receive and acknowledge an event delivered over HTTP to an address defined in their `status.address.url` field.
 As a special case, the core [Kubernetes Service object](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#service-v1-core) also fulfils the Addressable interface.

-Callable objects
-:   Callable objects are able to receive an event delivered over HTTP and transform the event, returning 0 or 1 new events in the HTTP response.
+Callable objects are able to receive an event delivered over HTTP and transform the event, returning 0 or 1 new events in the HTTP response.
 These returned events may be further processed in the same way that events from an external event source are processed.

 ## Sink as a parameter